-Please refer to the “In Christ” page for a discussion of this mysterious unity.
-The conclusion on that page is that Christ is the Vehicle through which we are saved.
-He “gave Himself for our sins so that He might rescue us from this present evil age, according to the will of our God and Father” (1:4).
-Without Christ there would not have been any rescue.
+The “In Christ” page discusses this unity.
+It concludes that Christ is the Vehicle through which we are saved.
+He “gave Himself for our sins so that He might rescue us from this present evil age, according to the will of our God and Father” (Gal.
+1:4).
+Without Christ, there would not have been any rescue.

 Paul also uses the metaphor “died to the Law” in Romans 7:4, where it is explained as:

 “released from the Law … so that we serve in newness of the Spirit and not in oldness of the letter” (7:6).

 To die to the Law, therefore, means not to have to serve the “in oldness of the letter”.
 In other words, strict obedience to the Law is no longer required.
 This is consistent with the entire trust of Galatians, namely that Gentile Christians do not have to be circumcised.
 It is also confirmed by veiled implications in the two preceding verses that the Law is no longer applicable: